top of page

 Artist Statement

 In short, I wrote this novel for the confused, the lonely, the questioning, the neglected, the abused.
 This is for all those queer kids who ride skateboards and dirt bikes, who hunt and fish and run wild in the woods and start fights at school, who listen to Nirvana and Nine Inch Nails instead of Madonna.
 This book ain’t a novel, it’s a survival manual for a version of us that no one ever asked about.
 It's a trojan horse for everything I've never been able to say out loud.
-I'm writing the novel that I wished I could have read at sixteen.
-Because for me, it turns out living with addiction was an appropriate response to being a queer child of trauma, and making room for grief through writing was my way of giving my heart the space it needed to heal.
+It's a story for every boy who's ever had to cover up bruises with make-up, even though there are way too many of us and I don't think I can ever reach them all.
+It's the novel I wished I could have read at sixteen, because for me, it turns out living with addiction was an appropriate response to being a child of trauma, and making room for grief through writing was my way of giving my heart the space it needed to heal.

 bottom of page